SuperOfficeDocs/superoffice-docs/docs/database/tables/quoteversion.md

 ---
-uid: table-quoteversion
+uid: table-QuoteVersion
-title: quoteversion table
+title: QuoteVersion table
 description: There may be multiple Versions of a Quote, with one of them active so.generated: true
 keywords:
   - "database"
   - "QuoteVersion"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# quoteversion Table (39)
+# QuoteVersion Table (39)

 ## Fields